-A "separation allowance" is a payment of remuneration to an employee who has relinquished his job rights.
-The payments may be spread over a period of time and reported for that period, or the allowance may be paid in a lump-sum and reported for the month the separation is effective.
+A "separation allowance" is a payment of remuneration to an employee who has relinquished their job rights.
+The payments can be spread over a period of time and reported for that period, or the allowance can be paid in a lump-sum and reported for the month the separation is effective.
 (It is up to the employer to decide whether the separation is effective on the date last worked or on relinquishment of rights.)

-Regardless of whether the separation allowance is paid in a lump-sum or paid in a series of installments, it may not be used to credit the employee with railroad service for months following the month in which he was separated from service by relinquishing his rights.
-For computational purposes, tier I may be credited up to the annual maximum for the year last worked and tier II may be credited up to the monthly maximums based on the number of actual or deemed service months in the year last worked before the employee relinquished his rights.
+Regardless of whether the separation allowance is paid in a lump-sum or paid in a series of installments, it cannot be used to credit the employee with railroad service for months following the month in which the employee was separated from service by relinquishing their rights.
+For computational purposes, tier I can be credited up to the annual maximum for the year last worked and tier II can be credited up to the monthly maximums based on the number of actual or deemed service months in the year last worked before the employee relinquished their rights.

-EXAMPLE: An employee's date last worked is 5/31/86.
-He was on leave of absence for the months of January through April 1986.
-He returned to work in May 1986.
-He accepts a separation allowance which is also effective 5/31/86.
-He files for an annuity to begin on 6/1/86.
-His actual earnings for 1986 are \$1,500.00.
+EXAMPLE: An employee's date last worked is 05/31/1986.
+They were on leave of absence for the months of January through April 1986.
+They returned to work in May 1986.
+The employee accepts a separation allowance which is also effective 05/31/1986.
+The employee files for an annuity to begin on 06/01/1986.
+Their actual earnings for 1986 are \$1,500.00.
 The separation allowance is \$100,000.00 and is credited to May 1986.
-For 1986, he would be credited with \$42,000.00 (the annual maximum) in tier I and \$12,125.00 (5 months at the monthly maximum of \$2,425.00) in tier II.
-He receives credit for 1 actual service month and 4 deemed railroad service months for 1986.
+For 1986, they would be credited with \$42,000.00 (the annual maximum) in tier I and \$12,125.00 (5 months at the monthly maximum of \$2,425.00) in tier II.
+The employee receives credit for 1 actual service month and 4 deemed railroad service months for 1986.

-The employee may be entitled to a refund of his tier II taxes deducted from the separation allowance after 1984 that did not yield additional railroad service months.
+The employee may be entitled to a refund of their tier II taxes deducted from the separation allowance after 1984 that did not yield additional railroad service months.
 This refund is called a SALSA award.